TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 ===============

 Outlined here is a summary of the boot flow for Secure Launch.
-A more detailed review of Secure Launch process can be found in the Secure Launch Specification (a link is located in the `Resources`_ section).
+A more detailed review of the Secure Launch process can be found in the Secure Launch Specification (a link is located in the `Resources`_ section).

 Pre-launch: *Phase where the environment is prepared and configured to initiate